Finally (CeCe Peniston song): Chart performance

+"Finally" peaked atop the US Billboard Dance Club Play chart for two weeks in October 1991, while achieving respectable chart success overseas the following year.
+The song was re-released in the United Kingdom in March 1992, when it reached a new peak of number two during its second week on the UK Singles Chart, on March 22.
+"Finally" also charted at number one in Zimbabwe and on the RPM Dance chart in Canada, as well as at number eight in both Australia and New Zealand.
+In Europe, the song reached number three in Belgium and number five in Ireland and the Netherlands.

 Music video

 A music video was made for "Finally", directed by Claude Borenzweig.
 It is very simple, showing Peniston performing the song within a variety of shapes and colors, sometimes with a guy dancing.
-The video was later published by Vevo on YouTube in June 2009, remastered in HD, and had generated more than 40 million views as of January 2023.

 Impact and legacy

 DJ Magazine ranked "Finally" number 64 in their list of "Top 100 Club Tunes" in 1998.

 VH1 ranked it number 29 in their list of the "100 Greatest Dance Songs" in 2000.

 MTV Dance ranked the song number 28 in their list of "The 100 Biggest '90s Dance Anthems of All Time" in November 2011.
 Heart TV ranked "Finally" number three in their list of "55 Biggest '90s Club Classics" in March 2017.
-BuzzFeed ranked the song number one in "The 101 Greatest Dance Songs of the '90s" in 2017, writing, "When it comes to ‘90s dance songs you’d be hard-pressed to find another song that so perfectly incorporates other music genres that made the decade so great — i.e., R&B, house, and pop — which is what makes “Finally" the quintessential ‘90s dance song."
 Slant Magazine ranked it number 37 in their list of "The 100 Best Dance Songs of All Time" in 2020.
 The Guardian ranked it number 66 in their "The 70 Greatest No 2 Singles – Ranked!" in 2022.
 Alexis Petridis wrote, "House music as pure pop-soul, "Finally" was a hymn to an idealised boyfriend sung by a former Miss Black Arizona."
 Same year, Pitchfork ranked it number 87 in their countdown of "The 250 Best Songs of the 1990s" in 2022.
+In October 2023, Billboard magazine listed "Finally" number 447 in their "Best Pop Songs of All Time".
+The magazine praised its "magic moment"; "Peniston sings the word “finally” about 20 times in this song, but it’s lucky no. 13 where she destroys the word on the break, growling it out and turning a song about meeting the man of your dreams from a cloying concept into a hard-won victory cry."